30 of the best things to do this winter

 Flaxton Gardens

-Here on the Sunshine Coast we’re fans of treating ourselves every now and then, and what better way to do it than by indulging in a luxurious high tea experience at Aimee Provence or Flaxton Gardens, complete with a seriously good selection of sweet and savoury treats.
+We’re all fans of treating ourselves now and then... so what better way to do it than by indulging in a luxurious high tea experience at Aimee Provence or Flaxton Gardens, complete with a mouthwatering selection of sweet and savoury treats.

-Don’t be afraid to get your hands dirty and create a one-of-a-kind pottery masterpiece at The Pottery Studio, where you can learn to wheel throw like a pro or BYO wine for some clay time.
+If you'd rather stay indoors, don’t be afraid to get your hands dirty and create a one-of-a-kind pottery masterpiece at The Pottery Studio.
+Here, you can learn to wheel-throw like a pro or sip your way through a clay and wine class (BYO wine).

 Unleash your inner artist while sipping on your favourite drink with a Paint n Sip class at Frida’s – who have studios in Noosa and Mooloolaba.
-With a vino in hand simply follow the step-by-step process of creating your own masterpiece, inspired by the iconic artist Frida Kahlo.
+With a BYO vino in hand, simply follow the step-by-step process of creating your own masterpiece, inspired by the iconic artist Frida Kahlo.

 Outdoor adventures